 Implementing software compliance brings a wide range of benefits that go beyond adhering to regulations.
 Some of them include:

-• More efficient Resource Management - Compliance involves tracking and managing software assets across their lifecycle.
+More efficient Resource Management - Compliance involves tracking and managing software assets across their lifecycle.
 This can lead to better and improved resource allocation and the elimination of redundant or unused software, resulting in cost savings and improved efficiency.
+Managing and optimizing the purchase, deployment, maintenance, utilization, and disposal of software applications within an organization is crucial for effective resource management.

-• Competitive advantage - Some sectors require strict adherence to software compliance, so demonstrating this will act as a competitive differentiator.
+Competitive advantage - Some sectors require strict adherence to software compliance, so demonstrating this will act as a competitive differentiator.
 Companies that demonstrate compliance may also have a competitive advantage when bidding for contracts or partnerships.
+Being a software compliant business in terms of legal use and maintaining a good brand image is essential for gaining trust and standing out in the market.

 However, all this added value doesn’t come without some associated obstacles that have to be addressed.
 The main challenges of software compliance are: